 Replace C with your system drive letter.
 If prompted for permission, press Y and restart the system.

 Note: Want to recover files after CHKDSK scan?
-Then, check the link and find an easy way to restore your files which are lost or deleted after running CHKDSK command.
+Then, check the link and find an easy way to restore your files that are lost or deleted after running CHKDSK command.

 Step 4: Repair Windows